KittenHero/QtPoolGame/ReadMe.md

 - setters have set but getters don't have get
 - abstract factory is not informative name
 - Initializer has no state and one method
-- IO coupled with logic in Initializer class
 - Wildly inconsistent spacing around operators and variables
 - memory leaks